 #8: Recovery Runs

-Recovery runs are slightly easier than distance runs, with a rate of perceived exertion of 2-3.
+Recovery runs are slightly easier than distance runs, with a perceived exertion rating of 2-3.
 These runs aim to recover from a harder session and add easy volume to your week.

 #9: Strength Training